 Jesus declared that He is coming back to this earth to save His followers from eternal death.
 He promised to take His children to the beautiful home He has prepared for them where there is no death.
 He declared, “Behold, I am coming quickly, and My reward is with Me, to give to every one according to his work” (Revelation 22:12).
 And He affirmed, “I will come again and receive you to Myself; that where I am, there you may be also” (John 14:3 also Acts 3:20, 21; Hebrews 9:28).

 Those who accepted Christ and have been obedient to His Word but have died will be raised from their graves, given perfect and immortal bodies, and will be caught up into the clouds to meet the Lord at His second coming.
-The righteous living will also be given new bodies and will join resurrected saints to meet the Lord in the air.
-Jesus will then take all the saved to heaven.
+The righteous living will also be given new bodies and will join the resurrected saints to meet the Lord in the air.
+Jesus will then take all the saints to heaven.

 The Bible states: “The Lord Himself will descend from heaven … and the dead in Christ will rise first.
 Then we who are alive and remain shall be caught up together with them in the clouds to meet the Lord in the air.
 And thus we shall always be with the Lord” (1 Thessalonians 4:16, 17).
 For “We shall all be changed … and the dead will be raised incorruptible.
 For … this mortal must put on immortality” (1 Corinthians 15:51–53).